contao/docs/docs/dev/framework/page-controllers.md

 In Symfony you can require the current `Request` object to be passed into your invokable controller or action method as an argument (see the [Controller documentation][SymfonyRequestArgument]).
-You could then use the request object to retrieve the page model of the current page via the [`pageModel` request attribute][PageModelRequestAttribute].

-However, Contao also extends [Symfony's argument value resolver][SymfonyArgumentValueResolver] and thus allows you to automatically pass a `PageModel` as an argument as well:
+Contao also extends [Symfony's argument value resolver][SymfonyArgumentValueResolver] and thus allows you to automatically pass the `PageModel` of the page controller's page as an argument as well:

 ```php